Kalixo-Labs/kalixolabs.com/content/homepage/services.md

 ##### Remediation

-Remediation and separation of unwanted or trace elements in your product
+Remediation and separation of unwanted or trace elements in your product.

 ---

 ##### Drug Design and Characterization

-Computational studies of compounds and binding site optimization
+Computational studies of compounds and binding site optimization.

 ---

 ##### Lab Design and Setup

 Consultation on design and setup of wet labs, analytical equipment, and custom production facilities.

+---

+##### Statistical Report Generation

+Professional analysis of data for internal and external reports, as well as publication.

+---

+##### Data Science Services

+Custom built analytical models, data exploration, and summarization services for a wide variety of data.

 ---